getpelican/pelican/docs/plugins.rst

 explicitly list the namespace plugins as well.

 If you are using ``PLUGINS`` setting, you can specify plugins in two ways.
-First method is using strings to the plugins.
+The first method specifies plugins as a list of strings.
 Namespace plugins can be specified either by their full names (``pelican.plugins.myplugin``) or by their short names (``myplugin``)::

     PLUGINS = ['package.myplugin',